mongodb/terraform-provider-mongodbatlas/examples/azure-atlas-privatelink/Readme.md

 **4\.
 Execute the Terraform apply.**

-Now execute the plan to provision the AWS resources.
+Now execute the plan to provision the Azure resources.

 ``` bash
 $ terraform apply